yadaguru/yadaguru-app/README.md

 ##Serving Locally
 Run `gulp serve` to serve the project with browsersync on `localhost:9000`.
 While gulp is running the browser and server will be reloaded on every file change related to their domain.

+##Testing
+Tests are run with mocha.
+It is recommended that on windows you use `set NODE_ENV=TEST&& mocha` or on linux/mac `export NODE_ENV=TEST&& mocha` to run the tests.
+You can also use a local version of mocha with `node node_modules/mocha/bin/mocha` if you would prefer to omit mocha from a global install.
+Setting the NODE_ENV prevents potential corruption of the local database.

 ##The Excel File
 The Excel file found at the root of this folder contains all of the date reminders and messages for the generated reminders.